MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/includes/ATCHDE/delivery-reminder-codes-vendors.md

 ms.date: 10/01/2020
 ms.author: edupont
 ---
 In order to enable delivery reminders for overdue purchases, you must assign delivery reminder terms to vendors.
-For more information, see [Delivery Reminders](delivery-reminders.md).

 ## To assign delivery reminder codes to vendors